rattrayalex/store-picker/README.md

 # Store Picker

-This was an assignment for a job interview.
+This was a small assignment for a job interview.
+A demo is available at [store-picker.alexrattray.com](http://store-picker.alexrattray.com).

 ## build/test